digitalideation/hslu-ki-h2501/content/session01_03_04.md

 > **Optional closing question:**
 > “If perception is what makes a world _real_, what kind of world does AI live in?”

-Would you like me to make a short **teacher’s note** appendix (with learning goals + key takeaways for each activity) at the end of this Markdown file?
-It would make it ready for inclusion in your teaching repository or internal docs.